-ISSS stalwarts, Ray Ison and Gerald Midgley, delivered keynotes in support of the theme of systems practice, while challenging the audience to open their minds to new ways of thinking about our discipline.
-Rachel Lilley’s exploration of human sensemaking is a key takeaway for me on a personal level.
-Gary Smith supported the conference theme in presenting his framework from making sense of the systems discipline, while Suja Joseph-Malherbe connected to the African theme with a talk on leadership.
+ISSS stalwarts, Ray Ison and Gerald Midgley, delivered keynotes in support of the theme of systems practice while challenging the audience to open their minds to new ways of thinking about our discipline.
+Rachel Lilley’s exploration of human sensemaking is a key takeaway for me.
+Gary Smith supported the conference theme in presenting his framework for making sense of the systems discipline, while Suja Joseph-Malherbe connected to the African theme with a talk on leadership.
 Louis Klein and Karima Kadaoui took us on a journey through the streets of Tangier.

 Keynote address by Dr Rachel Lilley and Prof Gerald Midgley